I have a question for you.

 There is nothing like the long-term friends we know and love because we share a history together; the girlfriends from school, the university chums, or the mothers from playgroup and the school playground.
 What about the women and men who come into our lives later through shared interests or serendipity?
 Those friendships we strike up with little expectation or thought for the future.

 Some make friends easily and have a string of people all over the globe who they consider besties; others are content with a handful of nearest and dearest who are there with them through everything.
 I might sit somewhere between two; a fractured life can do that for you.
 Friendships for me fall into the “more the merrier” camp, there can never be too much companionship or emotional connection in our lives.
 Nothing can replace a solid and enduring friendship, the expansion of our circles helps us appreciate those we know and love.

 If we have learned nothing else from recent events, it should be this.

 How do we make friends at our age?

-It’s not so easy as we are all caught up with whom we have and what we do.
+It’s not so easy as we are all caught up with those we already know and what we do.

-Try to be open, make time and never presume we don’t need new people in our lives.
-That would be silly and somewhat short sighted as I reflect on some of the fabulous women I have met in the last few years.
+I try to be open, to make time and never presume I don’t need new people in my life.
+That would be short-sighted as I reflect on some of the fabulous women I have met in the last years.
 We have made fast friends because we have something current in common, rather than a shared history; it’s different but equally as valuable.

 Let us not be stuck in our ways.
 Friends can be younger or older.
 School’s out and we are allowed to mix with every year group ;)